Mega Man X5

-The Gaea Armor is unable to use special weapons in-game, although a full set of colors for such exist.
+The Gaea Armor is unable to use special weapons in-game, although a full set of colors for it exists.
 Attempting to unlock the special weapons through GameShark or otherwise only results in the game freezing.
 Forcing the game to load the Gaea Armor graphics under any other armor's code reveals that the Gaea Armor will never load sub-weapon graphics, and the sound files for the armor do not have any special weapon sounds.

-Using Spike Ball on Magma Dragoon
+Using Spike Ball and Twin Dream on Magma Dragoon

 Hidden Dialogue between Zero & Dr. Light